Enjoy a glimpse of history through old images of Brighton and Hove, East Sussex, England.

 The title of this British Pathé film describes a caught whale, and the intertitle is “A Finny Visitor.
 Huge Whale Thrasher succumbs to charms of famous sea side resort”.

 However, what is actually seen on screen is a dead basking shark.

 It’s an unusual scene though, and a small crowd of men in flat caps stand around staring at it.
 Some of them attempt to lift the dead creature, revealing a small pool of blood.

-This 1920s British Pathé records the London to Brighton road rally.
-We see Brighton beach, lots of old cars and motorcycles, and the crowd of people in town gathered to watch the event.
+In 1920s footage of the London to Brighton road rally, we see Brighton beach, lots of old cars and motorcycles, and the crowd of people in town gathered to watch the event.